Improve Readability

 Making website usability work for you

 Making your website easier to use is not hard and these simple steps can get you on your way to a more engaging site.
 It doesn’t require specialized skills or advanced training and best of all when implemented it will improve people’s perception of your brand.
+All that’s required is to think about your site in a different frame of mind.
+Think of it as the window in your storefront.

 - It should be inviting and attractive to the right people